BEECH 18 WING SPAR REINFORCING STRAP KIT

 These three photos show the complete 1509-3 kit.
 The kit has all of the hardware and blue prints needed to strengthen the steel truss spar on any Beech model 18 aircraft.
 We are now including a CD ROM which has over 150 photos of previous spar strap installations to help you with the installation.

 There are 141 different items in the kit that consists of over 2200 parts.
 The kit comes packed in a168 pound wood crate that can be shipped motor freight.
 It typically takes two good mechanics two weeks (or 160 man hours) for the installation but I have heard of some shops billing over 250 man hours.
 We have done enough of these installations to be able to commit to a fixed price for installation.
 In accordance with Federal Aviation Regulations, the aircraft can be ferried to us to have the strap kit installed.

-The price for the complete spar kit is $7000 for the tail wheel Twin Beech and $7500 for the Tri Gear aircraft.
-There is a six week minimum lead time to assemble a full kit and a 50% deposit is required to place an order.
+The price for the complete spar kit is $13,000 for the tail wheel Twin Beech and $14,000 for the Tri Gear aircraft.
+We presently need three spar strap kit orders in place to begin assembling the kits.
+There is also a six month minimum lead time to assemble a full kit once a 50% deposit has been received.
 The remaining balance is due prior to shipment.
 Kits are FOB Stockton, California.
-We can also install the kit for you in our facility in Northern California for $10,500 for a tail wheel Beech and $11,500 for the tri-gear.
-Presently there is a nine month lead time for space in the shop so please call or e-mail for scheduling.
+We can also install the kit for you in our facility in Northern California, call for more details.
+Presently there is a nine month lead time for space in the shop so please call or e-mail to schedule.

 Other manufacturers kits resemble bridge trusses and can protrude more than 10 inched from the skin of the Beech.
 Not only is this unsightly but it is enough to make an aerodynamicist sick.
 I heard one owner say that one good thing about his bridge truss spar strap was that if he ever had to belly land his Beech at least the props wouldn't hit the ground!